outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - relevance attribute filters to determine cause of x
     - exclusivity/specificity
       - could this component be the cause
-      - what else also has this attribute/function/component without the cause
+      - what else also has this attribute/function/component without the cause (what else doesnt have the component but still causes x)
     - intent
       - does this component indicate agency or other direct/clear intent
       - could this component be accidental (not useful or not used) vs. intended (is it useful to some degree for some goal)